unicode-org/message-format-wg/spec/syntax.md

 and terminate with a valid _pattern_.
 The number of _keys_ in each _variant_ MUST match the number of _selectors_ in the _matcher_.

-_Keys_ are separated from the keyword `when` and from each other by whitespace.
+Each _key_ is separated from the keyword `when` and from each other by whitespace.
-Whitespace is not required between the last _key_ and the _pattern_.
+Whitespace is permitted but not required between the last _key_ and the _pattern_.

 ```abnf
 variant = when 1*(s key) [s] pattern